danny0838/git-store-meta/README.md

 ### Update

-After a `--store` and commit, `--update` can be run to re-scan metadata only for changed files, which is much faster than to re-scan all revisioned files.
+After a `--store` and commit, `--update` can be run to re-scan metadata only for changed files, which is much faster than to re-scan all revisioned files:

+    .git/hooks/git-store-meta.pl --update

-`--directory` (`-d`) can be added so that each changed file makes its ancestor folders re-scanned.
+`--directory` (`-d`) can be added so that each changed file makes its ancestor folders re-scanned:

+    .git/hooks/git-store-meta.pl --update -d

 Note that files or directories whose metadata have been changed without any content (or modes Git cares) change will not be awared, and a `--store` is